open-x-da/metada/docs/sphinx/installation/windows.rst

 - **CMake not found**: Ensure MSYS2's MinGW64 bin directory (C:/msys64/mingw64/bin) is in your system PATH
 - **Build errors**: Run ``pacman -Syu`` to ensure all packages are up to date
 - **CUDA errors**: Install CUDA Toolkit from NVIDIA's website if GPU support is needed
+- **ng-log issues**: Verify ng-log installation and ensure it's in the system PATH